William R. Royal

 Lt.
 Col. William Robert Royal (March 16, 1905 – May 8, 1997) was an American scuba diver in the United States Air Force and amateur archeologist.
-In the late 1950s, he and other scuba divers found artifacts and human bones from at least seven individuals in Warm Mineral Springs.
+In 1959, Royal and Eugenie Clark found archaeologically, pale-ontologically, and geologically significant artifacts and human bones from at least 30 individuals in Little Salt Spring and Warm Mineral Springs.
 A partially burned log found in association with some of the human bones was radiocarbon dated to about 10,000 years ago.
 If the bones were the same age as the log, then the bones were the oldest known evidence of human occupation in Florida at the time.

 Early years and war service

 Royal was born in Bay City, Michigan, on March 16, 1905.
 He moved to Manatee County, Florida, during the Great Depression and operated a passenger airplane service in the Bahamas and Cuba in the late 1930s.
 He served in the United States Army Air Corps during World War II, during which he rode and killed sharks underwater in the Pacific Ocean.
 He retired from active duty with the rank of major in 1945.
 Between World War II and the Korean War, Royal lived in Detroit and Venice, Florida and worked as a building contractor.
 In 1951 Royal was recalled to active duty, serving until 1958 as a civil engineer at Air Force bases around the world.
 It was during this period that Royal took up recreational diving.
 Over the course of his career as an underwater diver, Royal dived in the Atlantic, Pacific and Indian Oceans and the Caribbean, Mediterranean and Black Seas.
 In 1958 Royal retired from active duty with the rank of lieutenant colonel.
 He returned to Venice, Florida, working as a builder.